cnisidis/ADA_135/README.md

 - Depth <small>(km)</small>
 - DateTime <small>(UTC)</small>

-In the current state of this version of the project, each Point inherits the properties of its respective event (Earthquke) plus the properties and the methods it needs to be visualized and sonified.
+In the current state of this version of the project, each Point inherits the properties of the corresponding event (Earthquke) as well as the properties and methods needed to visualize and sonify it.

 #### Ways to Interpret and Correlate the data:

 - Linearly with a fixed interval, each point is being added or lighten up after the other ignoring the time difference or the actual distance.
-- Linearly with a variant interval, each point is being added or lighten up after the other respecting their time difference and their physical distance.
+- Linearly with a fixed time interval, each point is added or illuminated after the other, ignoring the time difference or the actual distance.
-  <small><i>In particular, assuming that event A happens in t0 and event be in t1 then the interval is t0-t1.
-By this mean it is expected to come up with an output which has its own internal rythm.</i></small>
+  <small><i>Specifically, if we assume that event A occurs at t0 and event be at t1 then the interval is t0-t1.
+By this means it is expected to result in an output which has its own internal rhythm.</i></small>
-- Non-Linearly by using the centroids of individual clusters.
-The events are being separated to clusters with Kmeans algorithm.
-By self-organising the points with their internal criteria it gives us the opportunity to observe them in parallel threads, simultaneously.
+- Non-linear using the centroids of the individual clusters.
+Events are separated into clusters using the Kmeans algorithm.
+By self-organizing the points based on their internal criteria it allows us to observe them in parallel threads, simultaneously.

 ##### Visualization Method

-In the current implementation, color's saturation depicts the time of the occurence, the color's hue the ratio of the magnitude over the depth (intensity), and the magnitude the size(radius) of each point respectively.
+In the current application, color saturation represents the time of appearance, color hue the ratio of size to depth (intensity) and magnitude the size (radius) of each point respectively.

 ##### Sonification Method